9 Crucial Steps to Alzheimer’s Planning

 Case Study

-As is often the case with Alzheimer’s, Bob developed subtle memory loss at first, forgetting where he left his wallet, keys, etc. His physician said it was dementia and was progressing slowly, but unfortunately the disease accelerated and soon Bob would not just forget his keys but forget what they were to be used for as well.
+As is often the case with Alzheimer’s, Bob developed subtle memory loss at first, forgetting where he left his wallet, keys, etc. His physician said it was dementia and was progressing slowly, but unfortunately, the disease accelerated, and soon Bob would not just forget his keys but forget what they were to be used for as well.

 Having started thinking about Alzheimer’s planning, she should first look at her Power of Attorney.
 Liz already has a financial and healthcare Power of Attorney as well as a Living Will, but nothing beyond this.
 What else should she do?

-Bob and Liz have a home valued at $500,000, along with an older model Cadillac.
-They have $380,000 saved, but Liz still worries because this amount was at $675,000 just last year.
+Bob and Liz have a home valued at $500,000 and an older-model Cadillac.
+They have $380,000 saved, but Liz still worries because this amount was $675,000 just last year.

 So, what would an experienced attorney like Fredrick P. Niemann, Esq. recommend in this situation?